Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Anula.

 Prevalence of common health conditions across all age groups was very low.
-Private health cover rate was found to be very high at approximately 56% of the total population (~1,413 people).
-Most common medical conditions were arthritis and asthma, impacting 6.4 and 6.2% of residents respectively.
-74.1% declared themselves completely clear of medical ailments compared to 77.0% across Greater Darwin.
-The area has 13.8% of residents aged 65 and over (349 people), higher than the 12.3% in Greater Darwin.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Approximately 56% of the total population (~1,413 people) had private health cover.
+The most common medical conditions were arthritis and asthma, impacting 6.4 and 6.2% of residents respectively.
+74.1% of residents declared themselves completely clear of medical ailments, compared to 77.0% across Greater Darwin.
+13.8% of residents were aged 65 and over (349 people), higher than the 12.3% in Greater Darwin.
+Health outcomes among seniors were particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health